Opioids: Safe Use, Storage and Disposal

 How do I Dispose Opioids?

 Disposing (getting rid of) of unneeded or expired opioids is important because of the high risk of abuse.
-There are many options for safely disposing opioids without hurting the environment, including:
+There are many options for safely disposing of opioids without hurting the environment, including:

-- Purchase a “Mail Back” envelope from your local pharmacy to mail your unused prescription medications for safe disposal.
+• Purchase a “Mail Back” envelope from your local pharmacy to mail your unused prescription medications for safe disposal.

-*The above selections are the safest for disposal of medicines.
-However if these are not an option, it is recommended that you dispose of opioid medicines by flushing them down the toilet.
+The above selections are the safest for disposal of medicines.
+However, if these are not an option, it is recommended that you dispose of opioid medicines by flushing them down the toilet.

 Do NOT throw opioid medicines away in a garbage can.

-*The Food and Drug Administration recognized the environmental impact of flushing dangerous medicines in the toilet.
+*The Food and Drug Administration recognizes the environmental impact of flushing dangerous medicines in the toilet.
 They believe that the known risk of harm from accidental exposure to opioids, including death from misuse, far outweighs the potential risk to humans or the environment from flushing these medications when an alternative disposal option is not available.

 This page is not specific to your child, but provides general information on the topic above.
 If you have any questions, please call your clinic.
 For more reading material about this and other health topics, please call or visit Children's Minnesota Family Resource Center library, or visit www.childrensmn.org/educationmaterials.

-© 2023 Children's Minnesota
+© 2024 Children's Minnesota